biero-el-corridor/NETWORK_TOOLS/README.md

 ## SSH_Automations

-the purpose of this script is to automate ssh connexions and command shell. this script can be use for the following purpose
+the purpose of this script is to automate ssh connexions and command shell on the remote hosts. this script can be use for the following purpose
 - Tcheck the versions of a service
 - C'mon you can do wathever you whant it is literaly a ssh connexions.